tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes.md

 There are many more aspects that we can deepen the practice of note taking.
 We can extend our categories, for example, noting how others feel in a meeting and noting our minute mistakes in social interaction.
 We can set up a framework of thinking when transferring notes, for example, spending 10 seconds coming up with questions for a noted item.

 It has been a few years already since I started taking note.
 I feel grounded.
-I feel thoughtful.
+I feel more thoughtful.
 I feel confident retaining info flowing through me.
 So, I encourage you to start taking notes, and I hope my process serves as one example that you can take and personalize to suit your style.

 Happy noting!